aminelmaroufi/react-native-hotels-bookingapp/README.md

-# Booking hotels mobile app using React Native and Redux/redux-saga
+# Booking hotels mobile app example using React Native and Redux/redux-saga

 In the root directory